 If don’t have a router, no worries.
 You can achieve the pretty much same thing by simply sanding the edges by hand.
 The goal here is to just make the corners not as harsh.

 Using the orbital sander, lightly sand everything with 150-grit sandpaper.

 Step 6.
 Stain wood (inside of tray only).

 You’ll see in the photos that I stained all the wood before putting the tray together.
 I did this because I didn’t want to risk getting stain on the tile once it was assembled.

 However, we ended up needing to sand the entire outside of the tray after we assembled it because of the glue and nail holes….so if I were to build this tray again (and what I would recommend that you do) is to stain the inside of the wood only.
 The pieces that come in contact with the tile.
 Hindsight is 20/20, right?

 Using DAP’s Welwood Wood Glue and clamps, you can assemble the tray now!

-We added wood glue on the inside of the grooves on the wood, where the tile was going.
-This wasn’t actually to glue the tile in place (because it’s wood glue it doesn’t really bond with tile all that well), but it was more so to fill in any gaps so that the tiles didn’t rattle inside of the tray.
+We added wood glue on the inside of the grooves on the wood where the tile was going.
+This wasn’t actually to glue the tile in place (because it’s wood glue, it doesn’t really bond with tile all that well), but it was more to fill in any gaps so that the tiles didn’t rattle inside the tray.